Birkhoff normal form and long time existence for periodic gravity water waves: Introduction

 Here, by ``trivial'' solutions we mean those $4$-tuples where the frequencies $n_1, \ldots, n_4 $ appear in pairs with corresponding opposite signs.
 These unavoidable resonances can then often be handled by exploiting the Hamiltonian/reversibile structure of the equation to show that they do not contribute to the energy inequality.

-The condition on the absence of non-trivial solutions to \eqref{torires} is, however, not satisfied in many cases, and it does not hold true for the gravity water waves system \eqref{eq:113}.
-See the expressions \eqref{straBFR} of the nontrivial solutions of \eqref{torires}.
-Nevertheless, \eqref{tori3} could still follow from the more precise (and quantitative) inequality

-for some $p>0$, where $q_{\sigma_1\dots\sigma_4}$ is an appropriate symbol determined by the nonlinearity $Q$.
-Note that for \eqref{toriresquant} to hold it is necessary that the symbol $q_{\sigma_1\dots\sigma_4} (n_1,n_2,n_3,n_4)$ vanishes at all the sites of the non-trivial $4$ resonances.
-Verifying \eqref{toriresquant} can be a difficult task, because of complicated algebra, losses of derivatives from the nonlinearity, and the presence of near-resonant interactions.
-To our knowledge, such a condition has not been verified for \eqref{eq:113} or any other quasilinear system.

-As we will explain in detail in Subsection \ref{sec:strategy} below, our approach to the question of long-time existence is very different from the works cited above.
-We will actually prove a quintic energy inequality of the form \eqref{tori3} as a consequence of a much more precise analysis of the equations, and the reduction of \eqref{eq:113} to its integrable Birkhoff normal form up to order $ 4 $.
+The condition on the absence of non-trivial solutions to \eqref{torires} is, however, not satisfied by the gravity water waves system \eqref{eq:113}, see the expressions \eqref{straBFR} of the nontrivial solutions of \eqref{torires}.
+We will actually prove a quintic energy inequality of the form \eqref{tori3} as a consequence of the reduction of \eqref{eq:113} to its integrable Birkhoff normal form up to order $ 4 $, formally obtained in \cite{DZ,CW}.
+A key role here is played by a cancellation of the resonant monomials in the normal form.

 Existence results for longer times can sometimes be obtained when the dispersion relation $\omega(k)$ in \eqref{tori1} depends in a non-degenerate way on some additional {\it parameter}.
-In these cases it is possible to verify algebraic conditions such as \eqref{toriresquant} and its higher order analogues for almost all values of these parameters.
+In these cases it is often possible to verify, for almost all values of the parameters, the nonexistence of integer solutions of

+except, when $ N $ is even, and $n_1, \ldots, n_N $ appear in pairs with corresponding opposite signs (trivial resonances).
 Trivial resonances can again be handled using the the Hamiltonian (or reversible) structure of the equations.
 In this direction we mention the works of Bambusi \cite{Bam1}, Delort-Szeftel \cite{DS2}, Bambusi-Delort-Greb\'ert-Szeftel \cite{BDGS}, and Bambusi-Greb\'ert \cite{BG1} which developed normal form theory for Hamiltonian semilinear PDEs.
 In the context of quasilinear PDEs, Delort \cite{Del2,Del3} obtained an $\e^{-M}$ existence result for arbitrary $M$, for almost all mass parameters $m$ for Hamiltonian Klein-Gordon equations on spheres.